Rudxain/regexTRAN/README.md

 For interactive use and/or development purposes, `x` flag must be enabled by default.
 This allows easier editing and readability.
 For minification purposes, impls are allowed to disable `x`.

-## CS
+## Computer Science
 I haven't proven if the spec is Turing-Complete.
-However, it's extremely-likely that both the spec and the impl are *Deterministic Linear-Bounded Automata*.
+However, it's extremely-likely that both the spec and the impl are *Deterministic [LBA](https://en.wikipedia.org/wiki/Linear_bounded_automaton)*.

 This is because regex allows conditional read-write of data, and the recursive-replacements are a form of structured-loops.
 But the output-size seems entirely bounded by input-size.